 If you’re smart, you keep learning, every day.
 You like to feel stupid, and that pushes you into researching your craft more and more.
 So, at the same time that your perspective on your skill level gets more and more realistic, you’re actually getting better and better.

 At a certain point, the two paths cross, and this is where humility kicks in.
 You go through your day thinking you have so much more to learn, but the fact is, you know more than you think you do.
 At this point, you start making much better development decisions because you’re slightly underestimating yourself.

 This is where I suspect I am now.
 In particular, I’ve spent the last six months really trying to uncover every nook and cranny of the .Net framework, and every time I learn something, I find I have 10 more things to learn.
 I’ve started to truly understand the scope of what I don’t understand.
 While I’m sure my skill level is scaling up every day, I find myself more and more humble about what I can actually do.

 Now, I don’t know if what I’ve described in this post applies to everyone.
-There are exceptions, but they’re rare (in particular, Blend hired a developer who was 23 at the time, but was much older, professionally).
+There are exceptions, but they’re rare.

 I think a lot of it comes down to the mentors and guidance you have early in your career.
-At the bank, Joe and I were kind of off on our own under a weird set-up, so we didn’t have many veterans givings us feedback we probably needed at the time.
-We were masters of own universe, and acted like it.
+When I worked at the aforementioned bank, I was kind of off on my own under a weird set-up, so I didn’t have many veterans giving me feedback I probably needed at the time.
+I was master of my universe, and acted like it.
 It’s easy to feel amazing when you have little oversight or feedback.